kamitsui/minishell/README.md

 • Not use more than one global variable.
 Think about it.
 You will have to explain its purpose.
 • Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).
 • Handle ’ (single quote) which should prevent the shell from interpreting the meta- characters in the quoted sequence.
-• Handle " (double quote) which should prevent the shell from interpreting the meta- characters in the quoted sequence except for $ (dollar sign).
+• Handle " (double quote) which should prevent the shell from interpreting the meta- characters in clesrthe quoted sequence except for $ (dollar sign).
 5
  Minishell As beautiful as a shell
 • Implement redirections: